 Numerous writing assignments challenge students’ composition skills in both creative and expository writing.
 These will likely take more time for younger students to complete than older.
 Even though a little bit of instruction is included, you will probably need to provide additional instruction and assistance for young students.
 Although some grammatical concepts are brought in—e.g., “use as many adjectives as possible”—that’s not a significant focus.

 On the other hand, science gets serious attention with experiments and background information included.
 Some lessons even include “history of science” information.
 A list of required resources for experiments and activities is in the teacher’s guide.

-Likewise, arts and crafts projects such as sculpting will take much more time than cut-and-paste activities typical of so many Bible curricula.
+Likewise, the arts and crafts projects, such as sculpting, will take much more time than cut-and-paste activities typical of so many other Bible curricula.

 Student workbooks for each study have about 50 pages.
 The teacher’s guide for each study includes background notes, teaching instructions, answer keys, and web links.
 Both the student workbook and the teacher’s guide are included on the DVD-ROM as PDF files with permission to print for each child in your family.

 The student workbook, written directly to the student, allows for independent study for the most part, although, as you can see from some of the above activities, parents need to prepare and supervise a number of them.
 In addition, occasionally there are narration and dictation activities or the student is directed to “discuss with your teacher” some topic.
 Of course, younger students are likely to need more assistance than older students.
 Students are sometimes directed to do additional research, primarily on the internet.
 Often, web links are included.